S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-transparency">Transparency (principle)</dt>
-<dd>*Record all information that is valuable for the organization, and make it accessible to everyone in the organization, unless there is a reason for confidentiality,* so that everyone has the information they need to understand how to do their work in a way that contributes most effectively to the whole.</dd>
+<dd>**Record all information that is valuable for the organization and make it accessible to everyone in the organization, unless there is a reason for confidentiality**, so that everyone has the information they need to understand how to do their work in a way that contributes most effectively to the whole.</dd>

 <dt id="entry-value">Value</dt>